A simple guide to buying, selling and trading Ethereum Classic in Hong Kong.

 Step 2.
 Deposit funds into your account

 To deposit funds to your account, log in to the exchange where you want to buy ETC and search for your preferred deposit method.
+If you are using CoinSpot, you can deposit AUD using BPAY, POLi or cash, but you will need to verify your identity first.

 Step 3.
 Buying ETC